-April - June 2006 Update: The study focused on limited eligibility fair lanes, which would provide credits for low-income travelers in the corridor.
+Study Completed: The study focused on limited eligibility FAIRlanes, which would provide credits for low-income travelers in the corridor.
 The study was completed in August 2005.
 The name of the study was changed to HOT/Credit (HOT/C) Lanes to better reflect the focus of the effort to provide credit for low income travelers in the general purpose congested lane to be used for the HOT/C lane.
-Overall, the study concluded the following: that HOT/C users reduce the speeds on the HOT lane; HOT revenues would be reduced and the credit rate has an effect on the HOT lane; more generous credit and easy eligibility leads to most adverse impact, but avoiding the negative impacts means that the credit rates would need to be negligible.
+Overall, the study concluded the following: that HOT/C users reduce the speeds on the HOT lane; HOT revenues would be reduced and the credit rate would have an effect on the HOT lane; more generous credit and easy eligibility would lead to the most adverse impact, but avoiding the negative impacts would mean that the credit rates would need to be negligible.
 HOT/C would be relatively inexpensive to implement if a HOT lane was already operational.
 Polling indicated that HOT/C was not well supported by the public.
 The CMA Board accepted the final report.

-Dynamic Ridesharing: The pilot program ended on May 19, 2006.
-A final report was accepted by the CMA Board at their July meeting.
+Dynamic Ridesharing: The study focused on using web-based and telephone-based systems to allow users to find carpool partners on a "real-time" basis and close to the time that travel was needed.
+The study was completed in July 2006.
 The evaluation showed that 121 participants registered for RideNow and made 1,170 ride match requests that resulted in 140 ride matches.
-It was recommended that the RideNow program be simplified, that dynamic ridesharing programs could be more successful and cost effective if incorporated into regional ridesharing programs, and that high touch marketing strategies worked the best for this type of program.
+It was recommended that the RideNow program be simplified, that dynamic ridesharing programs could be more successful and cost effective if incorporated into regional ridesharing programs, and that person-to-person marketing strategies worked the best for this type of program.
+The final Evaluation Report is available on the CMA's website www.accma.ca.gov.